Profile links

 Interests

-Trained in both international law and international relations, Dr Nouwen works on the intersections of law and politics, war and peace and justice and the rule of law.
+Trained in both international law and international relations, Sarah Nouwen works on the intersections of law and politics, war and peace and justice and the rule of law.
 Building on her experience in diplomacy and peace negotiations, her research focuses on how international law plays out in concrete situations.
 It combines doctrinal analysis and theory with empirical research and draws on law, politics, and anthropology.

 Her book Complementarity in the Line of Fire: The Catalysing Effect of the International Criminal Court in Uganda and Sudan (Cambridge University Press, 2013) explores whether, how and why the complementarity principle in the Rome Statute of the International Criminal Court has had a catalysing effect on the legal systems of Uganda and Sudan.
 She spent many months in both countries, interviewing officials, observing proceedings and searching documents to discover whether domestic legal reforms have taken place in response to the Court’s involvement.
 She also served as a Visiting Professional for an ICC judge.